josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/☕️_the_henry_v_of_local_elections_day.md

 # ☕️ The Henry V of Local Elections Day
 **First created:** 2026-05-07 | **Last updated:** 2026-05-07
 *On Shakespeare as recorder of English regional standing, and why Henry V still feels socially recognisable in Britain today.*

-*Or: The UK's political-regional behavioural map before fancy modern polling nonsense software.*
+*Or: The UK's political-regional behavioural map before modern polling software.*

 ---